Giants rally past Astros for 10-inning win

 Josh Reddick capped the Astros' three-run second with a sinking line drive that Giants center fielder Mike Yastrzemski failed to corral despite his sprawling effort.
 Jose Altuve and Martin Maldonado, whose RBI double plated Kyle Tucker with the first Houston run, scored on the play.
 The Astros tacked on an Alex Bregman home run, his fourth, leading off the third inning.

 Houston responded to a run-scoring single by Giants left fielder Alex Dickerson in the fifth inning by plating two insurance runs in the sixth, with Myles Straw and Altuve delivering back-to-back RBI singles.
-The Bregman homer marked the 15th consecutive game that Giants pitching has surrendered a home run.
+The Bregman homer marked the 15th consecutive game that Giants pitching has surrendered a home run, an unwanted franchise record.

 --Field Level Media